couchbase/docker/generate/resources/couchbase-server/README.md

 ## Networking

-Couchbase Server communicates using different ports (see the [Couchbase Server documentation](http://docs.couchbase.com/admin/admin/Install/install-networkPorts.html "Network ports page on Couchbase Server documentation")).
-Also, it is not supported that the cluster nodes be placed behind any NAT.
+Couchbase Server communicates on a large numbver of different ports (see the [Couchbase Server documentation](http://docs.couchbase.com/admin/admin/Install/install-networkPorts.html "Network ports page on Couchbase Server documentation")).
+Also, it is generally not supported that the cluster nodes be placed behind any NAT.
 For these reasons, Docker's default networking configuration is not ideally suited to Couchbase Server deployments.

 There are several deployment scenarios which this Docker image can easily support.
 These will be detailed below, along with recommended network arrangements for each.